 Outdated Advice: Include Your Entire Career History

 Your resume should focus mainly on the past 10 to 15 years of your experience.
-For the most part, the skills used your early professional days are outdated (think of how technology has evolved the past few years).
+For the most part, the skills used your early professional days are outdated (think of how technology has evolved in the past few years).
 Employers want to know how your skills will help them with their current challenges so stay focused on relevant points and mention prior experience when it aligns with current goals.

 We have access to information from so many different sources, writing your own resume and tackling a job search can be quite the challenge.
 No matter who you ask or where you look, you will find an opinion.
 The truth is, the job market and techniques to search for a job have evolved.
 The best advice for today’s job market is to align your skills and experience with the employer’s needs, emphasize accomplishments rather than responsibilities; integrate keywords throughout your document; and leave off common information.